Social Security Disability, the CARES Act, and Unemployment

 While it is legal to draw from both of these programs, it can be tricky to do so, because the key criteria from these programs are fundamentally at odds.

-In order to collect unemployment, you much be actively looking for work.
+In order to collect unemployment, you must be actively looking for work.

 In order to collect SSD, you must be unable to work.

-Collecting unemployment and applying for Social Security Disability can be a tricky situation to be in.
-For example, you may be able to work, but only in a very specific capacity due to your disabilities, and those jobs are difficult to find.
+Collecting unemployment and applying for Social Security Disability can be a tricky situation for anyone.
+You may, for example, be able to work, but only in a very specific capacity due to your disabilities, and those jobs are difficult to find.
 Say you need frequent breaks to lie down, or need to work at a slower pace than average; you may be able to find an employer who is willing to accommodate those needs, but it will be difficult to find them.